Normally when we write about training here, we write about how to design, create, and deliver effective training.

 That’s no way to determine if employees have learned from training (note: we’re not opposed to the sign-in sheet, but we are opposed to using nothing but the sign-in sheet in all training).

 In many or most cases, if it’s important enough to create and deliver training, it’s also important enough to create some form of test or assessment to see if your workers can satisfy your learning objectives.
 You remember those, right?

 As you may have guessed, your tests/assessments should be based on those learning objectives.
 Your learning objectives are what you want people to know or be able to do when training is over.
 So your tests should be about that (and not about other stuff).

 Click to read about creating tests and assessments for training.

 Click to read about evaluating training at four levels.

 Learn more about creating better “smile sheets.”

-Your Training: What Makes Training Really Bad?
+Your Thoughts about Workforce Training: What Makes Training Really Bad?

 OK, now it’s your turn.
 Let us know about some bad training you’ve been in.
 Or let us know about some of the tough lessons you learned as a trainer.
 Just use the comments section below.